-The State Treasurer's LGIP is rated AAAm by Standard & Poor's.
+The U.S. Treasury bills and the State Treasurer's LGIP is rated AAAm by Standard & Poor's.

 3. Concentration of credit risk

 Concentration of credit risk is the risk of loss attributed to the magnitude of an issuer's investment in a single issuer.
 U.S. Government securities, mutual funds and external investment pools are exempt from this requirement.
 The Water Authority's investments comply with the requirements of the investment policy.
 Generally accepted accounting principles require disclosure of certain investments in any one issuer that exceed five percent concentration of total investments.